 Initially, I thought that VA’s hired online would only be earning peanuts, as they’re so often hired in locations where the dollar or pound are worth considerably more.

-But then I read this blog post – where Gina claimed she earned $34 an hour when she just started out.
+But, then I read this post!
+Where Gina claimed she earned $34 an hour when she just started out.
 So, clearly, there are opportunities for getting a decent pay as a VA.

 The company I use for this is Swagbucks – as they have a browser extension that makes using their search engine very simple.